NikolayRag/TeleChanDB/README.md

 Data itself is an ascii-encoded message, which is labeled by named **Tags** with optional value each.

 - **Tag**
 An entity and a corresponding message that maintains mapping of named value to referenced **Records** messages by their channel Id's.
+Implicit None tag is added to every **Record** to make it not orphan.

 - **Schema**
 A list of **Tags** with corresponding messages Id's.